-Two persons are required for unpacking, transportation and assembly!
+• Two persons are required for unpacking and transportation!

 Check the devices immediately after unpacking for possible damage that may have occurred from improper transport.
 Details of any damage that has occurred in transit must be recorded on the transport documents.
+All claims for damages must be submitted to the shipper